Lucy Stone: Dress reform

 When Stone lectured in the dress in the fall of 1851, hers was the first Bloomer most of her audiences had ever seen.
 But by then, the dress had become controversial.
 Although newspapers had initially praised the practicality of the new style, they soon turned to ridicule and condemnation, now viewing the trousers as a usurpation of the symbol of male authority.
-Many women retreated in the face of criticism, but Stone continued to wear the short dress exclusively for the next three years.
+Many women retreated, in the face of criticism, but Stone continued to wear the short dress, exclusively, for the next three years.
 She also wore her hair short, cut just below her jaw line.
 After Stone lectured in New York City in April 1853, the report of her speeches in the Illustrated News was accompanied by this engraving of Stone in the Bloomer dress.

-Stone found the short skirt convenient during her travels and defended it against those who said it was a distraction that hurt the women's rights cause.
-Nevertheless, she disliked the instant attention it drew whenever she arrived in a new place.
+Stone found the short skirt convenient, during her travels, and she defended it against those who said it was a distraction that hurt the women's rights cause.
+Nevertheless, she disliked the instant attention it drew, whenever she arrived in a new place.
 In the fall of 1854, she added a dress a few inches longer, for occasional use.
-In 1855, she abandoned the dress altogether and was not involved in the formation of a National Dress Reform Association in February 1856.
+In 1855, she abandoned the dress, altogether, and she was not involved in the formation of a National Dress Reform Association in February 1856.
 Her resumption of long skirts drew the condemnation of such dress-reform leaders as Gerrit Smith and Lydia Sayer Hasbrouk, who accused her of sacrificing principle for the sake of pleasing a husband.

 Expulsion from church

 Stone's anti-slavery work included harsh criticism of churches that refused to condemn slavery.
 Her own church in West Brookfield, the First Congregational Church of West Brookfield, was one of those, having expelled a deacon for anti-slavery activities.
-In 1851, the church expelled Stone herself.
+In 1851, the church expelled Stone, herself.
 Stone had already moved significantly away from that church's Trinitarian doctrines.
-While at Oberlin, Stone had arranged for her friend Abby Kelley Foster and her new husband, Stephen Symonds Foster, to speak there on the abolition of slavery.
+While at Oberlin, Stone had arranged for her friend, Abby Kelley Foster, and her new husband, Stephen Symonds Foster, to speak, there, on the abolition of slavery.
 Afterwards, Charles Finney, a prominent professor of theology at Oberlin, denounced the Fosters for their Unitarian beliefs.
 Intrigued, Stone began to engage in classroom discussions about the Trinitarian-Unitarian controversy and ultimately decided that she was a Unitarian.
 Expelled from her childhood church, she affiliated with the Unitarian church.